 5 Ways To Take Care Of Your Chickens’ Nesting Boxes

-No matter the quality of the nesting box you buy, you have to care for it because it is your chickens’ home.
+No matter the quality of the nesting box you buy, you have to care for it because it is where your chickens lay their eggs.
 Here are some tips for taking care of nesting boxes.

 Always remove the eggs